 In 1534, France’s King Francis I authorized the navigator Jacques Cartier (1491-1557) to lead a voyage to the New World in order to seek gold and other riches, as well as a new route to Asia.
 Cartier’s three expeditions along the St. Lawrence River would later enable France to lay claim to the lands that would become Canada.
 Born in Saint-Malo, France, Cartier began sailing as a young man.
 He gained a reputation as a skilled navigator prior to making his three famous voyages to North America.

 Jacques Cartier’s First North American Voyage

 Cartier was believed to have traveled to Brazil and Newfoundland before 1534.
-That year, the government of King Francis I commissioned Cartier to lead an expedition to the “northern lands,” as the east coast of North America was then known.
-The purpose of the voyage was to find a northern passage to Asia, as well as to collect riches such as gold and spices along the way.
+That year, the government of King Francis I of France commissioned Cartier to lead an expedition to the “northern lands,” as the east coast of North America was then known.
+The purpose of the voyage was to find a northwest passage to Asia, as well as to collect riches such as gold and spices along the way.